 - IKZF1 deletions: IKZF1 deletions, including deletions of the entire gene and deletions of specific exons, are present in approximately 15% of precursor B-cell ALL cases.
 Cases with IKZF1 deletions tend to occur in older children, have a higher WBC count at diagnosis, and are therefore, more common among NCI high-risk patients compared with NCI standard-risk patients.[161,162] A high proportion of BCR-ABL1 cases have a deletion of IKZF1,[162,163] and ALL arising in children with Down syndrome appears to have elevated rates of IKZF1 deletions.
 IKZF1 deletions are also common in cases with CRLF2 genomic alterations and in Philadelphia chromosome–like (Ph-like) ALL (see below).[152,162,164]

-- CRLF2 and JAK mutations: Genomic alterations in CRLF2, a cytokine receptor gene located on the pseudoautosomal regions of the sex chromosomes, have been identified in 5% to 10% of cases of B-precursor ALL.[168,169] The chromosomal abnormalities that commonly lead to CRLF2 overexpression include translocations of the IgH locus (chromosome 14) to CRLF2 and interstitial deletions in pseudoautosomal regions of the sex chromosomes, resulting in a P2RY8-CRLF2 fusion.[168-171] CRLF2 abnormalities are strongly associated with the presence of IKZF1 deletions and JAK mutations;[54,162,169-171] they are also more common in children with Down syndrome.
-The results of several retrospective studies suggest that CRLF2 abnormalities may have adverse prognostic significance, although studies differ on whether CRLF2 maintains significance when other prognostic factors are considered using multivariate analysis.[155,168-170,172] However, point mutations within kinase genes are uncommon among Ph-like cases, except for JAK1 and JAK2.
-Additionally, there is controversy about whether prognosis should be analyzed based on CRLF2 overexpression or on the presence of CRLF2 genomic alterations.[155,172]
+- CRLF2 and JAK mutations: Genomic alterations in CRLF2, a cytokine receptor gene located on the pseudoautosomal regions of the sex chromosomes, have been identified in 5% to 10% of cases of B-precursor ALL.[170,171] The chromosomal abnormalities that commonly lead to CRLF2 overexpression include translocations of the IgH locus (chromosome 14) to CRLF2 and interstitial deletions in pseudoautosomal regions of the sex chromosomes, resulting in a P2RY8-CRLF2 fusion.[170-173] CRLF2 abnormalities are strongly associated with the presence of IKZF1 deletions and JAK mutations;[54,162,171-173] they are also more common in children with Down syndrome.
+Point mutations in kinase genes other than JAK1 and JAK2 are uncommon in CRLF2-overexpressing cases.

 - Gene polymorphisms in drug metabolic pathways